enewe101/tastypy/docs/index.rst

 .. py:module:: tastypy

-``tastypy`` provides dict-like datastructures that transprently persist to to disk.  this is helpful in cases where you need a persisted key-value store but don't want to make a database.  for example, it could be used to keep track of the status of urls in a crawler, or of tasks in a long-running process, enabling the process to pick up where it left off after a crash or interruption.
+``tastypy`` provides dict-like datastructures that transparently persist to to disk.
+This is helpful in cases where you need a persisted key-value store but don't want to make a database.
+For example, it could be used to keep track of the status of URLs in a crawler, or of tasks in a long-running process, enabling the process to pick up where it left off after a crash or interruption.

-install
+Install
 =======
 .. code-block:: bash

     pip install tastypy

-``persistentordereddict``
+``PersistentOrderedDict``
 =========================

-the ``tastypy.pod`` (short alias for ``tastypy.persistentordereddict``) is a dict-like datastructure that transparently synchronizes to disk.  supply a path when creating a ``pod``, and the data will be peristed using files at that
+The ``tastypy.pod`` (short alias for ``tastypy.PersistentOrderedDict``) is a dict-like datastructure that transparently synchronizes to disk.
+Supply a path when creating a ``POD``, and the data will be persisted using files at that
 location:

 .. code-block:: python

-    >>> from tastypy import pod
+    >>> from tastypy import POD
     >>> my_pod = pod('path/to/my.pod')
     >>> my_pod['foo'] = 'bar'
     >>> exit()

-data stored ``pod``\s is preserved after the program exits:
+Data stored ``POD``\s is preserved after the program exits:

 .. code-block:: python

-    >>> from tastypy import pod
+    >>> from tastypy import POD
     >>> my_pod = pod('path/to/my.pod')
     >>> my_pod['foo']
     bar

-json -- general, simple, secure
+JSON -- general, simple, secure
 -------------------------------
-data is serialized in json format using the builtin ``json`` module for serialization and deserialization.  json is general enough to represent pretty much any data, and unlike pickles, it is secure, and interoperable across programs and python versions.  the persistence files are human-readable, and easily hacked manually or with other tools.
+Data is serialized in JSON format using the builtin ``json`` module for serialization and deserialization.
+JSON is general enough to represent pretty much any data, and unlike pickles, it is secure, and interoperable across programs and python versions.
+The persistence files are human-readable, and easily hacked manually or with other tools.

 While there are advantages to using ``json``, there are also some limitations.